A Protected Trust Deed (PTD) in Scotland is a type of personal insolvency. It is different from bankruptcy.

 What happens to my car?

 What happens to your car in a protected Trust Deed will depend on what you agreed with your Trustee prior to granting your trust deed.
 However, where you own the car and it is valued at less than £3,000, and your trustee agreed that you have a reasonable requirement for it, then normally it is ignored.

 Where it is valued as being worth more than £3,000 the Trustee normally has discretion as to how he deals with it.
 They could take the view it should be sold and the proceeds used to repay your debts, but if this is the case, then they should have discussed this with you and agreed it prior to you granting your trust deed.

 Alternatively, he may agree to value it at the end of the trust deed, which is likely to mean it may have depreciated in price and be worth less.
 If it is worth less than £3,000 at that point and you still have a reasonable requirement for it, he may discharge his interest in it.
-Another approach may be to agree with you at the beginning you will make additional payments to pay off the excess value over £3,000 either during the trust deed via a third party contribution or at the end, by you making additional instalments.
+Another approach may be to agree with you at the beginning that you will make additional payments to pay off the excess value over £3,000, either during the trust deed via a third party contribution, or at the end by making additional instalments.

 A third party contribution is where a friend or family member agrees to make some additional payments during the trust deed to satisfy the trustee’s interest in the property.

 What happens if my car has been purchased on car finance?